otto-de-legacy/jsonhome/README.md

 ## 4. Project Status

-As of draft-nottingham-json-home-02, only two things are still missing:
-* accept-patch is not supported for Spring.
-We have to update to Spring 3.2 to implement this.
-* accept-ranges is not yet implemented.
+As of draft-nottingham-json-home-02, only the accept-patch hint is not fully supported.
+Spring is supporting HTTP PATCH with release 3.2.
+Because we are currently using Spring 3.1.*, accept-patch is only available with jsonhome-jersey.

 Draft-nottingham-json-home-03 should be published in a few days or weeks.
 This will open more 'to be implemented' features.